 - If your safety is threatened, call 9-1-1 or 1-866-677-6677.

-- Share your plans with someone at home but not strangers, on line or in person.
-Check in with home as often as feasible.
+- Share your plans with someone at home but not strangers, online or in person.
+Check in with home as often as is feasible.

 - Pay as much attention to your mental preparation as your gear.

-- Cellphone reception is unpredictable and in places nonexistent; consider a satellite-guided messenger device for long treks.
+- Mobile phone reception is unpredictable and in places nonexistent; consider a satellite-guided messenger device for long treks.

-- Carry a map; no batteries required for that app.
+- Carry a map; no batteries are required.